Balancing Mercy and Punishment through Discipline

 Are you afraid of losing your authority if you bend?

 As you ponder on those questions, recognize that your goal is to raise your children to become happy, successful, and productive adults.
-You want them to learn to make good choices because they want to be good people.
+You want them to learn to make good choices because they want to be good people – read more about that in this post.
 An internal motivation to do good is healthier than a fearful motivation to avoid punishment.
 There is a difference between the words discipline and punishment.
 According to Merriam Webster, discipline is a system of rules that governs conduct, a training that corrects and molds behavior.
 Appropriately disciplining your child implies you teach them why their choice was wrong and what actions are better choices in the future.
 For example, 6yr old Bobby will come to understand that throwing rocks at people is a bad choice because he could hurt someone.
 Bobby doesn’t like feeling hurt himself, so he realizes it is unkind to hurt other people.
 He will choose to not throw rocks at other kids in order to act kindly towards them.

 Opposite of discipline is short-sighted punishment.
 Too much punishment can squash the light in a child.
 I use the phrase “short-sighted” for a reason.
 This should not be the only tool for modifying behavior in your parenting toolbox.
 A punishment seeks to discourage a child from a bad choice through suffering, pain, or loss.
 Children do learn to modify their behavior because of punishment, but the change will be motivated by fear or the selfish desire to keep their TV privileges, their cellphone, or their favorite toy.